Satwikan/2nd-hand-mbm/README.md

  ## Overview
  Welcome to our project 2nd Hand MBM.
-The goal of this project is to provide studets with all the branch realted books, technical equipments and other study related material.
-And this is an open source project so feel free to fork and clone this porject and try to add few more things in this project.
+The goal of this project is to provide students with all the branch realted books, technical equipments and other study related material.
+And this is an open source project so feel free to fork and clone this project and try to add few more things in this project.

  ## Technologies Used
  - Front end -->CSS, Javascript